Back to Blog

-What Is Structured Data And How to Implement It
+Structured Data for SEO And How to Implement It

 You can also read our SEO Web Story 👉 “Structured Data for SEO

-For example, if you have a recipe website, by adding structured data to your website, the content on the Google results page might look like this:
+If you have a recipe website, the content on the Google results page might look like this:

 what-is-structured-data-wordlift

-Example of a featured snippet coming from the WordLift blog, that with the help of structured data helps the search engine extract critical information.
+This example of a featured snippet coming from the WordLift blog, demonstrates how structured data helps the search engine extract critical information from a page.
 This sort of feature has a high click-through rate.
 It means that a large number of users finding it will land on your website thanks to better real estate on Google’s pages.

 structured-data-seo